-Now in its 19th year, the Institute is co-directed by Jeffrey C. Johnson (East Carolina University), Susan Weller (U. of Texas Medical Branch at Galveston), Amber Wutich (Arizona State U), and H. Russell Bernard (U. of Florida).
-The SIRD runs for three weeks each summer and is held on the campus of the Duke University Marine Laboratory in Beaufort, North Carolina.
-The Lab is located on Pivers Island with a stunning view of the Beaufort waterfront and Bogue Sound.
+Now in its 20th year, the Institute is directed by Jeffrey C. Johnson (U. of Florida), with co-directors Susan Weller (U. of Texas Medical Branch at Galveston), Amber Wutich (Arizona State U), and H. Russell Bernard (U. of Florida).

 In 2015, the Summer Institute will run from July 13 – 31.

 Who should apply

 All Ph.D. students of cultural/social anthropology programs (from any country) who are at U.S. institutions are eligible, as are American citizens studying for the Ph.D. in cultural/social anthropology abroad.
 Students who are in the process of developing dissertation projects or preparing dissertation proposals are particularly encouraged to apply.